ondrolexa/apsg/README.md

 ## :coin: Donate

 APSG is an open-source project, available for you for free.
 It took a lot of time and resources to build this software.
-If you find this software useful and want to support its future development please consider donating me.
+If you find this software useful and want to support its future development please consider donating to me.

 [![Donate via PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QTYZWVUNDUAH8&item_name=APSG+development+donation&currency_code=EUR&source=url)